bixoryai/bixingai-web/README.md

 - Bootstrap 5 for responsive layout
 - AOS (Animate On Scroll) for scroll animations
 - Custom internationalization (i18n) system for language switching
+- Jekyll for blog post processing and static site generation
 - Optimized for performance and SEO
 - Automated project status tracking via Git hooks
-- Jekyll is used ONLY for blog post management, NOT for page layouts or components
+- Jekyll is used for blog post management and static site generation

 ## Pages